Registration opens April 1, 2026 Register by: June 26, 2026

 Respect people’s right to consent to an activity, conversation topic, etc.

-Don’t touch people without making sure it’s OK to do so.
-If consent for contact is withdrawn, respect it
+Don’t touch people without making sure it’s okay to do so.
+If consent for contact is withdrawn, respect it.

-At meals, don’t overload your plate and make sure everyone has gotten a plate before going for seconds
+At meals, don’t overload your plate and make sure that everyone has gotten a plate before going for seconds.

-Don’t litter, and if you make a mess, clean it up.
+Don’t litter.
+If you make a mess, clean it up.
 It’s fine to ask for help if you need it!

 Please note that there is a minimum number of volunteer hours.
 Let’s all do our share and take care of each other as a crew!